22shubh22/22shubh22.github.io/_posts/2019-08-21-libreoffice-gsoc-2019-qrcode-generator.md

 1. QR Code is generated at cursor position.
 2. QR Code can be generated at selected cell.
 3. The QR Code generated is SVG, better rendering and scalablity.
+4. We can edit a existing QR code.

 # TODO